-1/ 2 / Alloy Steel/Carbon Steel Nonferrous 3 / 5 / 4/5/ Studs and Bolts to For services up to and including 650 degrees Fahrenheit; Grade 5 steel Phosphor Bronze - MIL-DTL-1222 Any Grade For services to 775 degrees Fahrenheit; Grade B-7 or B-16 For services to 1,000 degrees Fahrenheit; Grade B-16 Silicon Bronze - Any For services in which JP-5 lubricating oil, or inflammable gas or liquid of any kind, Grade regardless of pressure and temperature, which are within 3 feet of hot surfaces (above 650 degrees F) and where steel tubing is required; Grade 2, 5 or 8 steel Nickel Copper - Bolting subject to seawater corrosion (other than hull integrity bolting; for hull Class A integrity bolting see Note 4) Connections in contact with bilge regions.
+1/ 2 / Alloy Steel/Carbon Steel Nonferrous 3/ 5/ 4/ 5/ Studs and Bolts to MIL-DTL-1222 For services up to and including 650 degrees Fahrenheit; Grade 5 steel Phosphor Bronze - Any Grade For services to 775 degrees Fahrenheit; Grade B-7 or B-16 For services to 1,000 degrees Fahrenheit; Grade B-16 Silicon Bronze - Any For services in which JP-5 lubricating oil, or inflammable gas or liquid of any kind, Grade regardless of pressure and temperature, which are within 3 feet of hot surfaces (above 650 degrees F) and where steel tubing is required; Grade 2, 5 or 8 steel Nickel Copper - Bolting subject to seawater corrosion (other than hull integrity bolting; for hull Class A integrity bolting see Note 4) Connections in contact with bilge regions.
 Where strength requires ferrous bolting and is exposed to the weather; Class A Nickel - Copper alloy to QQ-N-281 or silicon bronze to ASTM B 98 with dimensions of MIL-DTL-1222.
 Where greater strength is required, use Nickel - Copper - Aluminum alloy QQ-N-286.
-Nuts to MIL-DTL- 5/ Phosphor Bronze - 1222 For services up to and including 650 degrees Fahrenheit; Grade 5 steel Any Grade 1222 For services up to and mendaling 050 degrees Pamelment, Orade 5 steer Ally Olduc Ean complete to 775 decrease Echnombailt Creade 211 on 4 steel Silicon Bronze - Any For service to 775 degrees Fahrenheit; Grade 2H or 4 steel Grade For services to 1,000 degrees Fahrenheit; Grade 4 steel Grade For services in which JP-5, lubricating oil, or inflammable gas or liquid of any kind, regardless of pressure and temperature which are within 3 feet of hot surfaces (above Nickel Copper - Class 650 degrees F) and where steel tubing is required; Grade 5 or 8 steel A or Class B 4/5/
+Nuts to MIL-DTL- 5/ Phosphor Bronze - 1222 For services up to and including 650 degrees Fahrenheit; Grade 5 steel Any Grade For service to 775 degrees Fahrenheit; Grade 2H or 4 steel Silicon Bronze - Any For services to 1,000 degrees Fahrenheit; Grade 4 steel Grade For services in which JP-5, lubricating oil, or inflammable gas or liquid of any kind, regardless of pressure and temperature which are within 3 feet of hot surfaces (above Nickel Copper - Class 650 degrees F) and where steel tubing is required; Grade 5 or 8 steel A or Class B 4/5/